Australian artists have been getting creative with our city’s construction sites since 2016, turning dull hoardings into fabulous artworks.

 “It’s exciting the creative hoardings program is finding unique ways to support artists, recognise diverse and important voices, and disrupt everyday expectations as people walk through the city,” artist Lisa Sammut said.

 Your artwork could be up next.
-We're calling for expressions of interest for art and design concepts for our creative hoardings program.
+We're calling for submissions now.

 This is a paid opportunity.
-We will license 10 original artworks for installation on eligible hoardings across the city.
+We'll license up to 8 original artworks for installation on eligible hoardings across the city.